 Why allow them to release this energy?

-If you are searching for low-energy dog breeds, look no further!
-Check out our article here for a list of dog breeds that are great for laid-back owners!
+If you are searching for low-energy dog breeds, there are plenty that are great for laid-back owners!

 Allowing your dog to have outlets for their energy will keep your dog happy and healthy!

 Your Best Friend and their Use of Sighs

 Being a dog owner is not always the easiest job and can take a foreign language to a whole new level!
 Knowing what your dog’s noises mean is just another step towards giving your dog the best life they can possibly have.